-Creating a dependancy tree
+Creating a dependency tree

 At the top right of the timeline, you will find different modules:

 Switching to the Parenting module will show you a blank area, replacing the dope sheet.
-Now, you can drag layers from the stack on left to this area, in order to create dependancy trees.
+Now, you can drag layers from the stack on left to this area, in order to create dependency trees.

 After a first drag and drop, a new line with the name of the dragged layer will appear.